isomerpages/cris-scri-symposium/_programme/Symposium Day 1 (30 July 2026).md

                   <b>30 Jul | 13:00 - 14:30</b>&nbsp;
                 </div>
 								<h5 style="margin-top: 1rem" class="programme-title"><font color="#808080">Track A: Catalyzing Innovation and Equity</font><br>“The Strategic Role of Philanthropy in Advancing Clinical Trials”</h5>
+The role of philanthropy in clinical research is evolving from traditional funding to strategic partnership that addresses research gaps and promotes treatment equity.
+Acquire insights into harnessing philanthropic resources to accelerate innovation and expand equitable access to clinical advances.
                 <hr class="my-3 border-primary">
 				</div></div></div>
 				</div></section>